The reasons why most of the new blogs fail are blogging to make quick money, lack of content, worry too much about SEO and not readers

 In many discussions on various forums, I see people feel proud of the number of blogs they own.
 I read such threads and I don’t feel like sharing the number of blogs I own i.e. two of them because some members own few hundred blogs.

-Instead of trying to make such blogs it is better to have one or two blogs where you can actually BLOG.
+Instead of trying to make such blogs, it is better to have one or two blogs where you can actually write for.

 3. Worry too much about SEO

 There are very few people who start their first blog and know about Real SEO.